Ugochukwuodinaka/Mexican-Restaurant-Rating-Analysis/README.md

 - __Top Restaurant Services Towards Alcohol/Smoking:__ Identification of preferred supplementary services, guiding restaurants in optimizing offerings to cater to consumer demands and preferences.
 - __Restaurant Overall Rating and Cuisines Across Locations:__ Recognition of regional variations in restaurant performance and cuisine preferences, facilitating targeted strategies for different market segments and locations.

+### Dataset Overview:
+The data has been collected from different hospitals,